GeoBosh/timeSeriesDoc/docs/news/index.md

 - same as above for `.sort.timeSeries`.

-- eliminated `.start.timeSeries`and redundancy in the implementation of the `timeSeries` method.
+- eliminated `.start.timeSeries`and the redundancy in the implementation of the `timeSeries` method.

-- eliminated `.end.timeSeries`and redundancy in the implementation of the `timeSeries` method.
+- eliminated `.end.timeSeries` and the redundancy in the implementation of the `timeSeries` method.

 - the function `.applySeries` is now defunct.
 It was obsoleted long time ago and was exported for historical reasons only.
 Use